ceramicnetwork/docs/docs/protocol/networking/index.md

 ### Overview

 Ceramic streams and nodes are grouped into independent networks.
 These networks can be either for public use or for use by a specific community.
 There are currently a few commonly shared and default networks.
 When a stream is published in a network, other nodes in the same network are able to query and discover the stream, receive the latest stream events (tips), and sync the entire event set for a stream.
-Each of the these network functions are defined by a sub protocol listed below.
+Each of these network functions are defined by a sub protocol listed below.

 ### [Networks](networks.md)